1712n/dn-institute/content/attacks/posts/2019-01-05-Ethereum-Classic.md

 Ethereum Classic, a well-known cryptocurrency, experienced a 51% attack in January 2019.
 The attackers managed to double-spend ETC coins and caused significant losses for users and exchanges.

-## Attackers

-The identity of the attackers behind the Ethereum Classic 51% attack remains unknown.
-It is suspected that the attackers rented the required hash power from mining marketplaces, such as NiceHash, instead of owning and operating the necessary mining hardware themselves.
-This indicates a high level of knowledge and understanding of the cryptocurrency mining landscape and the vulnerabilities present in Ethereum Classic's network.

-## Losses

-During the Ethereum Classic 51% attack, it was reported that around 219,500 ETC coins were double-spent by the attackers, worth approximately $1.1 million at the time of the attack.

 ## Timeline

 - **January 5, 2019:** The 51% attack on the Ethereum Classic network begins.
 The attackers successfully gain control of over 60% of the network's hash rate.